 IV.
 RS/GIS Committee Structure and Affiliation

-V. Officers of the RS/GIS Committee
+V. Officers of the Geospatial Science and Technology Committee:

 Service as Chair requires an active commitment for at least four years: first as Secretary, second as Chair-Elect, third as Chair, and fourth as Past-Chair.
 The yearly term for each position starts at the conclusion of the SRM annual meeting and continues through the next SRM annual meeting.
 A new Secretary will be elected and start duties at the conclusion of the SRM annual meeting.
 The Past-Chair must wait at least one year before being eligible for election as Secretary.

 If any officer can not meet the position’s requirements and duties, then that officer will notify the Chair and request a replacement.
-The Chair can appoint any volunteer from the RS/GIS Committee to fulfill these duties.
+The Chair can appoint any volunteer from the Geospatial Science and Technology Committee to fulfill these duties.
 If the Chair can not perform its duties, then the Chair should notify the Chair-Elect, the SRM First Vice President, and the Science and Ecology Division Coordinator, and the Chair-Elect will take over as Chair.
 In this case, the Chair-Elect will serve the remainder of the current term and if so chooses, can serve the next full term either as Chair or Past-Chair.

 A. Duties of the Chair